-Blake Miller enters his first season as pitching coach for the Falcons.
+Blake Miller enters his fourth season as pitching coach for the Falcons in 2017.
 Before coming to the Air Force Academy, Miller spent two years as pitching coach at Savannah State University in Savannah, Ga.

 While at Savannah State, Miller was a part of a historic 2013 season that included winning the school’s first MEAC Conference Championship, earning a bid to play in its first NCAA Regional.
 Along with defeating two top-25 teams, the Tigers improved their win total from 19 wins in 2012 to 33 wins in 2013 and saw their team ERA improve from 6.15 to 4.93.